67372a/taggui/README.md

 You may have to install [7-Zip](https://www.7-zip.org/download.html) to extract the files if you don't have it on your system.

-- Windows users: Manually by cloning this repository and run install.bat followed by start.bat to run it.
+- Windows users: By manually by cloning this repository, then running install.bat, after which you can start taggui via start.bat.
 - macOS users: There is no macOS release because it requires a device running the OS, and I do not have one.
 You can still install and run the program manually (see below).